brikis98/yevgeniy-brikman-homepage/_posts/2007-11-27-call-of-duty-4-modern-warfare-review.md

 some incredibly memorable and exciting levels.
 The game is filled with "oh sh*t" moments that you'll be dying to show your friends.
 From the very first level (the one after the training), the game pulls you in and won't let go.
-It's very fast paced and tightly scripted, and is best described as being part of an incredible action movie.
+It's very fast-paced and tightly scripted, and is best described as being part of an incredible action movie.

 ## Gameplay: 9/10

-At the core, CoD4 is a first person shooter, so most of the mechanics are familiar.
+At the core, CoD4 is a first-person shooter, so most of the mechanics are familiar.
 However, given the game's length (see below), there is a huge variety of missions.
 You'll do close quarters battle aboard a ship, go through an incredible stealth sequence as a sniper, man the guns of an AC-130, battle